MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-user-authentication.md

 :::image type="content" source="media/contoso-real-estate-user-authentication/grant-social-provider-access.png" lightbox="media/contoso-real-estate-user-authentication/grant-social-provider-access.png" alt-text="Screenshot displaying web page with request to give consent to the Contoso Real Estate app to have access to specific properties of your account from the social provider.":::

-Once authentication is complete, the user has access to a profile page in the portal, which include social profile data and app-specific data such as saved listings, payment history, and reservations.
+Once authentication is complete, the user has access to a profile page in the portal, which includes social profile data and app-specific data such as saved listings, payment history, and reservations.

 :::image type="content" source="media/contoso-real-estate-user-authentication/profile-page.png" lightbox="media/contoso-real-estate-user-authentication/profile-page.png" alt-text="Screenshot displaying web page with profile information.":::